ParallelMaths/parallel/pages/11-04-game-of-life.md

 ![](/resources/11-04-game-of-life/2-3-life-e.png){image align="center"}

+Note, various ‘dead’ squares on this configuration have exactly 3 neighbours, so must come to life next round.

 If you don’t believe me, try them out on this  [Game of Life simulator](https://bitstorm.org/gameoflife/){target="_blank"}.
 :::

 ::: problem id=2_4 marks=3
-__2.4__ 2.4	John Conway was also interested in what he called the ‘look-and-say’ sequence.
+__2.4__ John Conway was also interested in what he called the ‘look-and-say’ sequence.
 What would be the next number in this sequence?
 (See if you can figure out the pattern yourself before you resort to google!)

 1, 11, 21, 1211, ...